 Sweet honey with hot peppers, but homemade.

-What is Hot Honey Made Of?
+What is Hot Honey Made of?
+Spicy Honey Ingredients:

 It can be made in a variety of ways.
 Many are made with just honey infused with fresh chile peppers, while other use whole dried chiles.
 Of course the heat can vary depending on the type of pepper; ghost peppers, habanero peppers, carolina reapers.